Dynamic

 Apache Royale vs React

-Developers should learn Apache Royale when they need to migrate legacy Adobe Flex or Flash applications to modern web standards without rewriting code from scratch, as it allows reuse of existing ActionScript/MXML assets meets react is widely used in the industry and worth learning.
+Developers should learn Apache Royale when they need to migrate legacy Adobe Flex or Flash applications to modern web standards without rewriting code from scratch, as it allows reuse of existing ActionScript/MXML assets meets use react when building interactive, single-page applications where component reusability and a declarative ui are priorities, such as in e-commerce dashboards or social media feeds.
 Here's our take.

 🧊Nice Pick